 In this section, you will describe whether the equation you tested is consistent with your measurements.
 You will do this by comparing your predictions with your actual measurements.
+In essence you are explaining how what you performed in lab explains/verifies the hypothesis/physics concepts.
 If you have numerical results, be sure to show your TA what your results were by including both the predicted and measured numbers.
 Do not merely say that your measurements did or did not agree with your predictions without supporting your statements.
+For some labs a graph will represent your data better than a table will.
 You only need to include your results, not your raw data.
-Do not hand in your in-lab notes.
+Do not hand in your inlab notes.
 Always include the correct units.
+Not all labs will have numerical results.

-Error Analysis
+Error Analysis/Improvement

-In order compare your results with your predictions, you need to know how much error is in your numbers.
-For example, if you predicted 52 but you measured 50, your prediction and measurement differ by 4%.
+Here you will evaluate the precision of your results as well as detail sources of error.
+In order to compare your results with your predictions, you need to know how much error is in your numbers.
+For example, if you predicted 52 but you measured 50, your percent error (difference between prediction and measurement) is 4%.
+You should also explain whether or not this error is consistent.
 Your prediction would be consistent if you had measured everything to the nearest 10% but it would not be consistent if you measured everything to the nearest 1%.
+Not all labs will have an error that can be easily calculated.
+Include calculations when appropriate for a given lab.

-In this section, you should describe the biggest sources of error for your measurements and give an estimate of how large it is.
+You should also describe the biggest sources of error for your measurements and give an estimate of how large it is.
 If your measurements and predictions are close to each other, do not say that there was no error.
 All data has error.
 Do not mention mistakes you made or that you could have made.
-Do not mention rounding or calculation error since you do the calculation again more carefully if this is causing problems.
+Instead give examples of non-human error, that is, error intrinsic to the experiment.
+For example, if you assume a surface is perfectly smooth, energy loss due to friction would be one source of error.
+Do not mention rounding or calculation error since you should perform the calculation again more carefully if this is causing problems.